Akil Baddoo Preview, Player Props: Tigers vs. Royals

 - The pitching staff for the Royals has a collective 8.1 K/9, the fourth-worst in the league.

-- The Royals have a 5.12 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.12 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 202 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Royals pitchers combine to allow 202 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.